Codoc-os/django-opensearch-dsl/docs/management.md

 * `create` - Create the indices.
 * `delete` - Delete the indices.
 * `rebuild` - Rebuild (delete then create) the indices.
+* `update` - Try to update the mapping of the indices.

 The command can also take any number of optional positional arguments which are the names of the indices that should be created/deleted.
 If no index is provided, the action is applied to all indices.